NASA-IMPACT/cdk-policy-generator/README.md

 Process for generating a restrictive permissions policy that can be used for a specific CDK stack.
 Utilizes AWS's Access Analyzer to review CloudTrail activity.

 ## AWS Setup
-The following steps will only need to be performed once.

 - Create an AWS role with admin permissions (this will ensure that the stack does not encounter any permissions issues during deployment)
 - Create a CloudTrail for the account containing the AWS admin role.
 Select 'Management events' under **Events** and 'Read' and 'Write' under **Managment events**.
 Ensure 'Multi-region trail' is enabled